chadsparrow/lgs_team_builder/README.md

 ##### \*\* DO NOT USE: _`'docker volume prune'`_ unless you have the containers running or you will lose all your development data.

----

-> I highly recommend downloading and installing `Kitematic` to be able to view each container and its logs live without having to constantly issue docker commands to see them.

-> Also download and install `MongoDB Compass` for a really great and easy to use UI application to work with MongoDB.
+> Highly recommend downloading and installing `Kitematic` to be able to view each container and its logs live without having to constantly issue docker commands to see them.
+Also download and install `MongoDB Compass` for a really great and easy to use UI application to work with MongoDB.
 You can use the username & password specified in the env file to login.

----

 Next you will start up the front-end Vue.js development server by: